calvous/Surface-Fakedev/README.md

 # Surface-Fakedev
-Mimics a battery devices in /etc/fakedev (workaround until a battery module is available) Download zip file and unpack in your home directory.
+Mimics battery devices in /etc/fakedev (workaround until a battery module is available) Download zip file and unpack in your home directory.
 Run install.sh as root
 ```
 sudo ./install.sh